madhusudhan-rgb/BYOK-LLMclient/README.md

-This branch is deparcated and useless.
+This branch is deprecated and useless.
 Head to MAIN2 for the updated more recent stuff Thank you for visiting